WillBrock/volcano-table/README.md

 An editable datatable package for Meteor.

 ##Features
- * Only downloads the data to the client that it needs
+ * Only downloads data to the client as it's needed
- * Suitable for large datasets
+ * Suitable for very large datasets
  * Edit Existing Records
  * Add New Records
  * Delete Records